Faeshal/Faeshal.github.io/source/_posts/deploy-golang-on-ubuntu-server.md

 ![img2](https://i.postimg.cc/3Rdd66ct/Screen-Shot-2022-08-13-at-10-07-06-AM.png)

-6. Setup GO PATH, so when you type "go" on server terminal, linux will recognize the command.
+6. Setup GO PATH, so when you type "go" on server terminal, linux will recognize your command.

 ```
 nano ~/.bashrc
 ```

 7. do not care about other texts.
-You just need to add the path on the last line, save & exit.
+Just focus on the last line.
+You need to add the path on the last line, save it & exit.

 ```
 export PATH=$PATH:/usr/local/go/bin